Stricks1/capstone-linter/README.md

 \$ git clone https://github.com/Stricks1/capstone-linter.git
 ```

 After cloning, to be able to run it on any folder to check your .xml files you need to install it as a Bash program.
-Everytime we call a Bash program, e.g., ls, chmod, mv, etc., Bash searches through a predefined list of folders looking for those programs.
+Every time we call a Bash program, e.g., ls, chmod, mv, etc., Bash searches through a predefined list of folders looking for those programs.
 This is called the path.
 To see what the path is set to on your computer, try:

 ```
 \$ echo $PATH